nkh/ftl/config/ftl/etc/man/ftl.md

 ftl [-t file] [directory[/file]]

+# OPTIONS

+	-t file		file contains paths to files to tag
+			eg: ftl -t <(find -name ftl)

 # DESCRIPTION

-ftl is Written in Bash, the language that packs a real punch (and sometimes punches you).
+ftl is file manager written in Bash (the language that packs a real punch and sometimes punches you).

-## All bindings

-Try 'Alt-gt'+c for all the bindings and a short help

 ## Display